Radarman 3rd Class. Sailor. Family Man. Knighted Santa. GranVida Resident.

-From Phoenix, Arizona to Santa Monica, California to Portland, Oregon, they finally settled in Stockton, California in 1946.
-While moving made it difficult to make friends in grammar school, it made Richard very popular in high school.
+From Phoenix, Arizona to Santa Monica, California to Portland, Oregon, where he was very popular in grammar school, they finally settled in Stockton, California in 1946.

 “I could tell the kids when my Dad would put out Levi’s or crewneck sweaters for them or silk stockings for their Moms.”

 Throughout his life, this instinct for sharing helped instill certain traits in Richard that would affect his life for decades to come.

 Four Years and Five Days in Korea